 3. Create or download a hard drive “image file”

-If you are hoping to use SoftMac to help you set up a real Macintosh system you’ll want to read a separate blog entry I’ve written that explains what drive images are and how to create them, the same blog entry also has links to image files I’ve already created with the minimal versions of System 6.0.8 and System 7.5.5 already installed along with some other useful utilities.
+If you are hoping to use SoftMac to help you set up a real Macintosh system you’ll want to read a separate blog entry I’ve written that explains what drive images (vs. partition images) are and how to create them, the same blog entry also has links to image files I’ve already created with the minimal versions of System 6.0.8 and System 7.5.5 already installed along with some other useful utilities.
 Note: not all systems can boot System 6.0.8.

 4. Configure SoftMac